-In step 205, the proxy server 20 as well parses the primary piece of infor-

-- 5 mation 81 and at least extracts locations of secondary pieces of information included in the primary piece of information 81 and determines the same sequence of importance at least based on the secondary pieces of information 82a -c as the client computer 10.
+In step 205, the proxy server 20 as well parses the primary piece of information 81 and at least extracts locations of secondary pieces of information included in the primary piece of information 81 and determines the same sequence of importance at least based on the secondary pieces of information 82a -c as the client computer 10.
 The sequences of importance are thus each equivalent (including identical) lists of pieces of secondary information.
-Next, the proxy - 10 server 20 sends a first data stream 41 comprising at least one of the secondary pieces of information 82a-c to the client computer 10 in the sequence of importance (step 207).
+Next, the proxy server 20 sends a first data stream 41 comprising at least one of the secondary pieces of information 82a-c to the client computer 10 in the sequence of importance (step 207).
 The client 10 in turn receives at least a portion of the first data stream 41 and preferably all pieces of secondary information 82a - 82c sent by the proxy server 20 (step 107) in the first data stream 41.
-The first data - 15 stream 41 is preferably sent as a continuous data stream without waiting for acknowledgement messages.
+The first data stream 41 is preferably sent as a continuous data stream without waiting for acknowledgement messages.
 For example, the first data stream 41 may be sent using the IP/UDP-protocol.

-Step 207 may as well include execution of those parts of the distributed information 80 that became available by receiving the secondary pieces of infored as soon as they are available, i.e. received by the client computer 10.
+Step 207 may as well include execution of those parts of the distributed information 80 that became available by receiving the secondary pieces of information 82a-c.

-20 mation 82a-c.
 In the above example, in which the distributed information is a website, those fragments of the website that can be displayed based on the fragments comprised in at least one secondary piece of information 82a-c can be displayed, prior or in parallel to executing other steps.
-In case the distributed information is a computer program, the available code fragments can be executbased at least on the instructions included in the secondary pieces of information 82a-c determining a sequence of importance of non yet send but identified secondary and/or tertiary pieces of information 83a-f both, by the client computer 10 and by the proxy server 20 (as indicated by steps 110 and 210).
-The
+In case the distributed information is a computer program, the available code fragments can be executed as soon as they are available, i.e. received by the client computer 10.

-The method may continue with the steps 109 and 209 both comprising parsing the secondary information 82a-82c for locations of tertiary information and

-- 5 proxy server 20 can preferably parse the secondary or tertiary pieces of information 82a - 82c, 83a - 83f already in advance, i.e. at an earlier point in time than the client 10, e.g. in parallel or even prior to start sending the first data stream 41.
+The method may continue with the steps 109 and 209 both comprising parsing the secondary information 82a-82c for locations of tertiary information and based at least on the instructions included in the secondary pieces of information 82a-c determining a sequence of importance of non yet send but identified secondary and/or tertiary pieces of information 83a-f both, by the client computer 10 and by the proxy server 20 (as indicated by steps 110 and 210).
+The proxy server 20 can preferably parse the secondary or tertiary pieces of information 82a - 82c, 83a - 83f already in advance, i.e. at an earlier point in time than the client 10, e.g. in parallel or even prior to start sending the first data stream 41.
 In any case, the proxy server 20 continues sending pieces of information 82-85 in the sequence of importance via the first data stream 41.
-It is not - 10 necessary that all secondary information 82 has already been transmitted by the proxy server 20 and received by the client 10 prior to sending tertiary or other lower level pieces of information 83, 84, 85.
+It is not necessary that all secondary information 82 has already been transmitted by the proxy server 20 and received by the client 10 prior to sending tertiary or other lower level pieces of information 83, 84, 85.
 Relevant is only that the algorithm for determining the sequence of importance by the proxy 20 provides the same sequence as the algorithm executed by the client 10.
-In this sense the two se-

-15 quencing routines are equivalent and preferably identical.
+In this sense the two sequencing routines are equivalent and preferably identical.